$5 gas is here: AAA says nationwide average hits new high - NewsBreak

 NEW YORK (AP) — The nationwide average price for a gallon of gasoline has topped $5 for the first time ever.

 Auto club AAA said the average price on Saturday was $5.00.
-Motorists in some parts of the country, especially California, are paying far above that.Circuit court judgeship moves from Jefferson to Madison County
+Motorists in some parts of the country, especially California, are paying far above that.Tampa gas prices double since Biden took office

 The national average price has jumped 19 cents in just the past week, and it’s up $1.93 from this time last year.